Spitzer (bullet): Geschoß s.S – 1914

-United States
+United States – 1906

 In 1906, United States ordnance authorities arranged to purchase the production license for the Spitzgeschoß bullet design from Gleinich.
 Now referred to as a 'spitzer' design, the new 9.7 g flat base projectile that had a ballistic coefficient (G1 BC) of approximately 0.405 with a cupro-nickel alloy jacket was incorporated into the M1906 .30-06 Springfield cartridge adopted by U.S. armed forces in 1906.
-The Ball, M1906 rounds had a muzzle velocity of 823 m/s and had a maximum terminal range of approximately 3117 m and can be identified by their silver-colored bullets.
+The ball, M1906 rounds had a muzzle velocity of 823 m/s and had a maximum terminal range of approximately 3117 m and can be identified by their silver-colored bullets.
 The cupro-nickel alloy was found to foul the bore quickly.

-Russian Empire
+Russian Empire – 1908

-In 1908 the Russian Empire adopted a new 7.62×54mmR service round variant loaded with the "L" 9.61 g Лёгкая Пуля (Lyogkhaya pulya, "Light Bullet") spitzer bullet that had a ballistic coefficient (G1 BC) of approximately 0.338.
+In 1908, the Russian Empire adopted a new 7.62×54mmR service round variant loaded with the "L" 9.61 g Лёгкая Пуля (Lyogkhaya pulya, "Light Bullet") spitzer bullet that had a ballistic coefficient (G1 BC) of approximately 0.338.
 The 7.62×54mmR M1908 Type L cartridge had a muzzle velocity of 865 m/s.

-United Kingdom of Great Britain and Ireland
+United Kingdom – 1910

-In 1910 the United Kingdom of Great Britain and Ireland officially adopted the .303 British Mark VII cartridge variant loaded with an 11.3 g flat base spitzer bullet that had a ballistic coefficient (G1 BC) of approximately 0.467.
+In 1910, the United Kingdom officially adopted the .303 British Mark VII cartridge variant loaded with an 11.3 g flat base spitzer bullet that had a ballistic coefficient (G1 BC) of approximately 0.467.
 The .303 British Mark VII cartridge had a muzzle velocity of 744 m/s and a maximum terminal range of approximately 2743 m.

-Switzerland
+Switzerland – 1911

-In 1911 Switzerland adopted the 7.5×55mm GP 11 cartridge loaded with a 11.3 g spitzer full metal jacket bullet.
+In 1911, Switzerland adopted the 7.5×55mm GP 11 cartridge loaded with a 11.3 g spitzer full metal jacket bullet.
 Besides a pointed nose, the GP 11 bullet also had a boat tail to further lower the drag coefficient (Cd).
 The GP 11 projectile had a ballistic coefficient (G1 BC) of 0.505 to 0.514 (ballistic coefficients are somewhat debatable) and had a maximum terminal range of approximately 5500 m under Swiss chosen atmospheric conditions (altitude = 800 m, air pressure = 649 mm Hg, temperature = 7 °C) equaling ICAO Standard Atmosphere conditions at 653.2 m (air density ρ = 1.150 kg/m3).
 At 780 m/s muzzle velocity the standard GP 11 ball spitzer bullet retained supersonic velocity up to 800 m (V800 ≈ Mach 1.1) under ICAO Standard Atmosphere conditions at sea level (air density ρ = 1.225 kg/m3).

 The GP 11 bullet set off the militaries of countries like Germany, the United States and the United Kingdom at the onset of and after World War I to develop and field similar full metal jacket boat tail spitzer bullets to improve the maximum effective range and long range performance of the full metal jacket flat based spitzer bullet designs they used.
 The useful maximum effective range is defined by the maximum range of a small-arms projectile while still maintaining the minimum kinetic energy required to put unprotected personnel out of action, which is generally believed to be 15 kilogram-meters (147 J / 108 ft⋅lbf).